codepo8/developer-advocacy-handbook/working-with-your-company.md

 ## Remove the brand

-One very crucial part to becoming a successful developer advocate is to remove the brand from your thinking.
+One crucial part to becoming a successful developer advocate is to remove the brand from your thinking.

 Yes, you work for a certain company that builds a lot of products, some